Access and Mobility for All Summit

 During the Access and Mobility for All Summit, Secretary of Transportation Elaine L. Chao made the following announcements:

-- A planned Complete Trip Deployment solicitation, which will make up to $40 million available to enable communities to showcase innovative business partnerships, technologies, and practices that promote independent mobility for all.
+- A planned Complete Trip - ITS4US Deployment Program, which will make up to $40 million available to enable communities to showcase innovative business partnerships, technologies, and practices that promote independent mobility for all.
 “Complete Trip” means that a user can get from point A to point B seamlessly, regardless of the number of modes, transfers, and connections.

 - A planned Inclusive Design Challenge, which will make up to $5 million in cash prizes available to innovators who design solutions to enable accessible automated vehicles.
 USDOT aims to increase availability and decrease cost of aftermarket modifiers that improve accessibility of vehicles today and spark development for future automated vehicles.

 - A Notice of Funding Opportunity for FTA’s FY 2020 Mobility for All Pilot Program.
 The program seeks to improve mobility options and access to community services for older adults, individuals with disabilities, and people with low incomes.
 The $3.5 million initiative will fund projects that enhance transportation connections to jobs, education, and health services.

 - A strategic plan for the Coordinating Council on Access and Mobility (CCAM), an interagency partnership to coordinate the efforts of federal agencies funding transportation services for targeted populations.
 The strategic plan will help provide better transportation outcomes through the coordination of more than 130 government-wide programs.

 Archived recordings of the Summit’s keynote remarks and panel discussions are available below.

 - Secretary of Housing and Urban Development Benjamin S. Carson, Sr., M.D.